scikit-hep/histoprint/README.rst

 How does it work?
 -----------------

-Histoprint uses a mix of terminal color codes and unicode trickery (i.e. combining characters) to plot overlaying histograms.
+Histoprint uses a mix of terminal color codes and Unicode trickery (i.e. combining characters) to plot overlaying histograms.
+Some terminals are not able to display Unicode combining characters correctly.
+Histopront can still be used in those terminals, but the character set needs to be constrained to the non-combining ones (see below).

 Examples